Immunizations are Safe and Effective

 “Spreading out” the vaccine schedule entails more visits to the doctor, more inconvenience to the child, and more time off from work for wage-earning parents.
 For many, the financial cost is an unacceptable burden.

-Vaccine administration rates are now higher in the United States than they have ever been, making “Herd Immunity” an important protective effect.
+Vaccine administration rates in the United States are starting to fall, due mainly to vaccine skepticism.
 I am quite concerned that parents who elect to delay vaccine administration for their own children are, in effect, counting on other parents to vaccinate their children, and create this "Herd Immunity” effect.
-I have ethical concerns when a parent decides that other children should suffer the discomfort and risks of vaccines, whatever they might think them to be, so that their own children do not have to receive them.

 There is an additional risk.
 If each child is immunized according to an individual schedule constructed by the family, an office staff’s task of keeping track of all the vaccines needed is greatly complicated.
-With many children receiving so many vaccines on so many schedules, while we try to provide complete well-child care and address parents’ other concerns, it is likely that eventually mistakes will be made in administering all the required vaccines.
+With many children receiving so many vaccines on so many schedules, while we try to provide complete well-child care and address parents’ other concerns, it becomes more likely that eventually mistakes will be made in administering all the required vaccines.

 If it’s so clear that vaccines are safe and effective, why is there a controversy?
+Who are the skeptics?

 Questions about the safety and effectiveness of vaccines have circulated ever since routine immunization was begun in the middle of the last century.
 In fact, one might reasonably ask why every child should routinely be given medicine even if they are not sick.
 The answer is that vaccines unquestionably improve children’s health overall.
 One cannot prevent these serious illnesses in any way, other than through vaccines.
 Without them, we would be thrust back into the era when large numbers of children were sickened or killed by common contagious illnesses.

 A second group of vaccine foes consists of people for whom routine immunization appears to be a political, civil rights cause.
 Formerly, this group was called DPT (Dissatisfied Parents Together).
 However, this group found that their civil-rights style tactics of marches, signs and megaphones did not sway the public to agree with them.
 More recently, this group has adopted an official-sounding title, The National Vaccine Information Center.
 They now give interviews to news reporters, wearing white coats and using scientific jargon, attempting to raise questions in listeners' minds about the safety and value of vaccines.
 They claim to have data showing all sorts of dangers from vaccines.
 However, when their claims are investigated, the reports are unfounded, unverifiable or nonexistent.
-(Unfortunately, this has not prevented them from receiving a sympathetic audience with news media.)
+(Unfortunately, this has not prevented them from receiving a sympathetic audience on Social Media.)

 Lastly, there are support organizations for the benefit of parents whose children have certain chronic medical illnesses.
 These families suffer greatly because of their children’s illnesses; one must be sympathetic to their desperate desire to find cures or explanations for their children’s disabilities.
 Unfortunately, a few of these parents seek their answers in unproven medical theories, believing that food allergies, mega-vitamins, or other unproven theories hold the keys to their children’s illnesses.
 Some of these parents have seized on vaccines as the explanation for their children's debilitating illnesses.
 However, as described above, although these parents are understandably anxious to find an explanation, there is no evidence to support the heartfelt contention that vaccines might have caused their child’s disease.